dan0dev/Subscribely.Subscription.Manager/README.md

 - Actual working account deletion
 - Refund option

+## 🤝 Contributing

+Subscribely is an open-source project, and we welcome contributions of all kinds from the community!
+If you're interested in helping out, have ideas, or found a bug, please read our [Contributing Guidelines (CONTRIBUTING.md)](CONTRIBUTING.md) for details.

+We use [GitHub Issues](https://github.com/dan0dev/Subscribely.Subscription.Manager/issues) for tracking bugs and feature requests.

 ## 📃 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.